BGP hijacking is a malicious rerouting of Internet traffic that exploits the trusting nature of BGP, the routing protocol of the Internet.

 It may seem surprising that the operator of a large network or group of networks, many of which are ISPs, would brazenly undertake such malicious activity.
 But considering that by some counts there are now over 80,000 autonomous systems globally, it is not surprising that some would be untrustworthy.
 Additionally, BGP hijacking is not always obvious or easy to detect.
 Bad actors may camouflage their activity behind other ASes, or may announce unused blocks of IP prefixes that are not likely to be noticed in order to stay under the radar.

-As a result of BGP hijacking, Internet traffic can go the wrong way, be monitored or intercepted, be 'black holed,' or be directed to fake websites as part of a man-in-the-middle attack.
+As a result of BGP hijacking, Internet traffic can go the wrong way, be monitored or intercepted, be 'black holed,' or be directed to fake websites as part of an on-path attack.
 In addition, spammers can use BGP hijacking, or the network of an AS that practices BGP hijacking, in order to spoof legitimate IPs for spamming purposes.
 From a user perspective, page load times will increase because requests and responses will not follow the most efficient network route, and may even travel all the way across the world unnecessarily.

 There have been many real-world examples of deliberate BGP hijacking.
 For instance, in April 2018, a Russian provider announced a number of IP prefixes (groups of IP addresses) that actually belong to Route53 Amazon DNS servers.
 In short, the end result was that users attempting to log in to a cryptocurrency site were redirected to a fake version of the website controlled by hackers.
 The hackers were thus able to steal approximately $152,000 in cryptocurrency.
 (To get more specific: Via BGP hijacking, the hackers hijacked Amazon DNS queries so that DNS queries for myetherwallet.com went to servers they controlled, returned the wrong IP address, and directed HTTP requests to the fake website.
 Read more in our blog post: 'BGP leaks and cryptocurrencies'.)